sikozonpc/My-Web-dev-Archive/readme.md

 # Archive Introduction

 > On my journey I've stored files with information that I might wanted to read in a near future, but it wasnt organized.
-Then, after some time I decided to write this arhive **with the stuff and resources I learnt along the way with its respective sources**.
+Then, after some time I decided to write this archive **with the stuff and resources I learnt along the way with its respective sources**.
 <br>

 Note that this is not accurate since I can't remember all the sources of information and hey are very scattered on the Internet.